DMRobertson/thompsons_v/docs/thompson.examples.rst

 A list of named examples is loaded from the ``.aut`` files in `the examples folder <https://github.com/DMRobertson/thompsons_v/tree/master/thompson/examples>`_.
 This includes all the examples given in the paper.

-.. todo:: The numbered examples need updating to a current version of the paper.

 .. include:: examples_table.txt

 Randomly generated examples